adeyemijohn/nodeandexpressjs/_posts/blog/2015-03-01-Principles-of-online-graphic-formats.md

 This means that when creating graphics for the web, designers and developers have to learn to control the size of the files and that can be done in an number of ways.

-First, of course is cropping the images so that they have less pixels.
+First, of course, is cropping the images so that they have fewer pixels.
 The second way is to down-sample the image.
 That means saving it at a lower resolution.
 You can easily do that with a program like Adobe Photoshop and you should for every image you use for web consumption.

 ![](http://i.imgur.com/kZzaVQe.png)

 > The easiest way to reduce the size of an image for online consumption is to reduce the amount of pixels in the image.
 You can do that easily with Photoshop's save for web panel.
 For even the biggest monitors, your image should almost never be any bigger than about 2000 pixels wide.

-You can also reduce the color depth or the image.
-If an image uses less bits to describe the color in every pixel, then the image will be smaller.
+You can also reduce the color depth of the image.
+If an image uses fewer bits to describe the color in every pixel, then the file will be smaller.
 The final way to reduce the file size is to compress the image.
 Compressing involves passing the image through different filters that reduce the amount of data needed to store the image.